hucker/tpath/README.md

 ﻿# TPath - Enhanced pathlib with Age, Size, and Calendar Utilities

-TPath is a pathlib extension that provides first-class age, size, and calendar windowing functions for file operations.
+TPath is a `p`athlib.Pat`h subclass that provides first-class age, size, and calendar windowing functions for file operations.
 It allows you to work with files using natural, expressive syntax focused on **properties rather than calculations**.

 ## Philosophy: Property-Based File Operations

-**The core goal of TPath is to create a file object system that is property-based rather than providing a single entry point of timestamp from which the end user must perform all calculations.**
+**The core goal of `TPath` is to create a file object system that is property-based rather than providing a single entry point of timestamp from which the end user must perform all calculations.**

 Instead of giving you raw timestamps and forcing you to do mental math, TPath provides direct properties for the things you actually need in real-world file operations, resulting in **readable, maintainable code**.